-Our summer 2019 challenge competitions are open now for submission of ideas and the closing date is the 20 May 2019.
+Our summer 2019 challenge competitions are open now for submission of ideas and the closing date has been extended to the 31 July 2019.
 We are also using a new competition platform which re-introduces voting by staff and students in universities and colleges as part of the shortlisting process.

 We have already run one challenge competition and two hackathons this year see https://www.jisc.ac.uk/rd/get-involved/take-part-in-our-edtech-challenge so the next two challenges are numbered four and five.
 Challenge four is open to student and apprentices and invites ideas about the campus of the future.
 Challenge five is open to staff or students and invites ideas about how to stop cheating in assignments.